 A luxury alternative to the sometimes basic accommodation of mountain huts, Whitepod comprises 15 ecologically friendly but luxurious igloo tents perched on a slope in the Valais overlooking Monthey.
 Each energy efficient pod has a wood-burning stove and uses recycled water and biodegradable products, while food in the restaurant is locally-sourced.
 It’s the perfect spot to get close to nature without giving up home comforts.

 The end of a spectacular walk either from Ovronnaz or Derborence, Cabane Rambert is perched above the clouds (hopefully) at 2,580m with beautiful views over the mountains and fabulously starry nights.
-Recently renovated, its shiny new extension (not pictured here) has just been nominated for an architecture prize.

 It may be at 2,473m but this one you can drive to.
 On the Great-Saint-Bernard pass between Switzerland and Italy, it offers wonderful views, local sites including the Hospice Museum, copious hiking trails and, of course, the gorgeous St Bernard dogs of the Barry Foundation who spend their days up here.